mmmbacon/smart_todo/planning/plan.md

   B - Not a problem.
 The app is fully responsive.

   L - Wow!
 That is so incredible.
 I won't be needing my pen and paper anymore (throws book).
 Welcome to 2021.
+I wonder who the geniuses are behind this marvellous creation?

-4:00 - 5:00: Roles, Why we chose this project, and challenges
+3:30 - 5:00: Why we chose this project, Roles, and challenges

-  * Roles
+  Well let me tell you.
+Brianna, Lily and I developed this single page application because we wanted an opportunity to work with multiple APIs and challenge our existing knowledge.
+We split the core work vertically.
+Brianna was responsible for REST API, Lily worked on Front-End, and I developed the database.
+Planning, stretch work and styling was accomplished together in group sessions.

-    * Brandon
+  Some challenges we faced as a team were branching and merging with GIT, working with individual technology implementations and how to make the app "smart".
+We were able to solve these challenges by using effective planning, peer programming, communication and researching library documentation.

-    * Brianna
+  If you're wondering why we called the app hippo.
+The hippocampus is one of the parts of the brain associated with memory, and also because hippos are super cool.

-    * Lily
+  Thank you for your attention.

   * GIT workflow
       * Branching, Merge conflicts -> *Communication, planning workflow, practice and reading docs*